Gromov-Witten/Hurwitz wall-crossing: Crepant resolution conjecture

-\begin{rmk} The peculiar choice of the identification with a factor $(-i)^{\mathrm{age}(\mu)}$ is justified by crepant resolution conjecture - this factor makes the invariants match on the nose.
-See the next section for more details. \end{rmk}
+\begin{rmk} The peculiar choice of the identification with a factor $(-i)^{\mathrm{age}(\mu)}$ is justified by the crepant resolution conjecture - it makes the above isomorphism respect the pairings on both sides.
+See also \cite[Section 3]{Che}.

+The square of this factor is also used to modify the product in \cite[Definition 3.9]{FG}.
+Note that in their notation, $\ell(g)$ of an element $g \in S_n$ means $\mathrm{age}(g)$ in our notation (after associating a partition $\mu$ to the conjugacy class of $g$).